DevOps-and-Cloud-based-Software/assignment-3/README.md

 Note: To answer self-study questions, you may use the lecture as a starting point for further study, however additional research and readings will be required.

-1. How are section Parameters used in the CloudFormation template?
-Do you need to put passwords in the template?
-Is it secure?
+1. What is the purpose of the "Parameters" section in a CloudFormation template?
+Is it secure to store passwords in the template?

-2. What operations does the CloudFormation execute automatically, and what instruction do you need to define yourself?
+2. What operations does CloudFormation automate, and which must be manually defined?
 How do you do this?

-3. Why and for what purpose do you need to specify an SSH key?
-How do you do this?
+3. Why is an SSH key required for CloudFormation, and how is it specified?
 Why CloudFormation require an existing key?

 A. You need to create a fleet of webservers and other resources.
 What is the structure of CloudFormation template for this case?
 What are solutions for this with using CloudFormation and/or other cloud automation tools?
 Provide an example of what functionalities are available in Ansible (e.g., modules and/or tasks).